Diversity and inclusion at Melbourne School of Engineering

 MSE International Research Fellowship for Female Academics

-The fellowship aims to provide opportunities for our female researchers to strengthen and develop their academic networks, knowledge, skills, and contacts.
+The fellowship valued at up to AUD11,000 aims to provide opportunities for our female researchers to strengthen and develop their academic networks, knowledge, skills, and contacts.
 Fellowships are tenable for between one and six months.
-The next round of fellowships will take place between 1 January 2018 and 31 December 2018.
+We congratulate the following 2019 recipients.

 MSE Mentoring Program